TimothyJones/github-cognito-openid-wrapper/README.md

 - Configuration - used to discover configuration of this OpenID implementation's endpoints and capabilities. ([spec](https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfig))

+Out of the box, you can deploy it as a CloudFormation stack, or run it as a web server with node.

 ## Getting Started

 This project is intended to be deployed as a series of lambda functions alongside